 The training program is supported through various sources, including federal training grants and internal or external partnerships.
 Interns are considered visiting students by OHSU and receive a stipend, rather than a salary.
-During the 2019-2020 training year, the stipend will be at least $25,000.
+Stipend for the 2023-2024 training year is $34,000.
+Stipend for the 2024-2025 training year will be at least $34,000.

-Note, all interns are required to demonstrate that they have purchased medical insurance by the time of the start of the training year, and are required to maintain medical insurance for the entire training period.
-We have increased the stipend amount above pervious years to provide support for interns purchasing medical insurance (note, amount listed above is inclusive of this increase).
+Note: all interns are required to demonstrate that they have purchased medical insurance by the time of the start of the training year, and are required to maintain medical insurance for the entire training period.
+Additional support from the internship may be provided for the purchase of medical insurance (including dental, vision) up to approximately $6,229 for the year.

 If selected as an intern